northwestern-omega-delta-phi/forms-email/README.md

     - Click on "Gmail API"
     - Click on the box that says "Enable"

 - Your done!
-If you want to change what the email says
+If you want to change what the email says look below at the Customization section

+***NOTE**: This script inserts the respondent's name by taking their name from the google form.
+If you want to include this functionality, make sure that the second question after collecting emails is asking for their first name